0x80/mono-ts/README.md

   as an API endpoint, using Express.
 This package shows how to use [firebase-tools-with-isolate](https://github.com/0x80/firebase-tools-with-isolate) to have the isolation integrated as part of the `firebase deploy` command.
-In addition it illustrates how to use secrets.
+In addition, it illustrates how to use secrets.

 ## Deployment

 I consider deployment a bit out-of-scope for this demo.

-For deployment to Firebase you will have to set up and configure an actual project, but it is not required to run this demo since it can use the emulators.
+For deployment to Firebase, you will have to set up and configure an actual project, but it is not required to run this demo since it can use the emulators.
-Additional info about the use of [isolate-package](https://github.com/0x80/isolate-package) (used by fns) and [firestore-tools-with-isolate](https://github.com/0x80/firebase-tools-with-isolate) (used by api) can be found in the instructions of each package.
+Additional info about the use of [isolate-package](https://github.com/0x80/isolate-package) (used by fns) and [firestore-tools-with-isolate](https://github.com/0x80/firebase-tools-with-isolate) (used by api) can be found in the instructions for each package.

 ## Running Firebase using Emulators

-Throughout this repository we use the a Firebase demo project called `demo-mono-ts` which allows us to run emulators for the different components like database without actually creating any Firebase projects or resources.
+Throughout this repository, we use a Firebase demo project called `demo-mono-ts` which allows us to run emulators for the different components like database without actually creating any Firebase projects or resources.

 To make this work we pass the `--project` flag when starting the emulator.
 You can use any name that starts with `demo-`.